profgupta/churn-prediction-assignment/README.md

 # Customer Churn Prediction Assignment

 ## Overview
 In this assignment, you will build and compare classification models to predict whether a customer will churn (leave the service) based on features like age, tenure, monthly charges, and contract type.
-You will use Python, scikit-learn, and pandas to preprocess data, train three different models (Logistic Regression, Decision Tree, and Random Forest), and evaluate their performance.
+You will use Python, scikit-learn, pandas, matplotlib, and seaborn to preprocess the data, train three different models (Logistic Regression, Decision Tree, and Random Forest), evaluate their performance, and visualize the results.

+## Problem Statement
+Customer churn is a critical issue for businesses, especially in subscription-based industries like telecommunications, streaming services, and financial services.
+Churn occurs when a customer discontinues their service, leading to loss of revenue and increased acquisition costs for replacing lost customers.
+The goal of this assignment is to build predictive models to identify customers at risk of churning based on their demographic and behavioral data, enabling proactive retention strategies.

+## Dataset Description
+A synthetic dataset (`customer_churn.csv`) is provided under data folder.
+The data include the following features:
+- **age**: Age of the customer (integer, range: 18 to 80 years).
+- **tenure**: Number of months the customer has been with the service (integer, range: 1 to 60 months).
+- **monthly_charges**: Monthly bill amount for the customer (float, range: $20 to $120).
+- **contract_type**: Type of contract the customer has (categorical: 'Month-to-Month', 'One-Year', 'Two-Year').
+- **churn**: Target variable indicating whether the customer churned (binary: 0 = no churn, 1 = churn).

-## Learning Objectives
+## Objective
-- Understand the process of building and comparing classification models.
-- Practice data preprocessing and feature engineering.
+The primary objective is to build and evaluate classification models to predict customer churn.
+Specifically:
-- Train and evaluate machine learning models using Logistic Regression, Decision Tree, and Random Forest.
+- Develop and compare three classification models: Logistic Regression, Decision Tree, and Random Forest.
-- Write unit tests to validate your code.
+- Preprocess the data by encoding categorical variables and scaling numerical features.
+- Evaluate model performance using accuracy and AUROC (Area Under the Receiver Operating Characteristic Curve) scores.
+- Visualize model performance through ROC curves and probability distributions to understand prediction